Tsuga mertensiana ‘Elizabeth’

 Common name: Elizabeth mountain hemlock

-Tsuga mertensiana ‘Elizabeth’ is a a native dwarf conifer found on the slopes of Mount Rainier in western Washington.
-Washington state resident Else (Elsie) Frye discovered this tree and named it after her daughter.
-It is is in bed 52 of the Alpine Garden and was planted in 1981.
-Its needles are blue-green and arranged around the stem in a bottlebrush like fashion.
-The colour changes with the light.
-They are just a bit shorter than the species.
+Tsuga mertensiana ‘Elizabeth’ is a native dwarf conifer found on the slopes of Mount Rainier.
+Seattle resident Else (Elsie) Frye discovered this tree and named it after her daughter.
+It is in bed 52 of the Stanley Smith Alpine Garden and was planted in 1981.
+Its needles are blue-green and arranged around the stem like a bottlebrush.
+These needles are shorter than the species and change colour with the light.

 Text and photos by Hughie Jones.